ObserveRTC/client-monitor-js/docs/EVENTS_AND_ISSUES.md

 | `frame-assembly-stalled` | Packets kept arriving with `framesReceived` flat for `thresholdInMs`, past `minPacketsReceived` | A frame is assembled, packets stop arriving, or the track pauses | `'frame-assembly-stalled'` | `FrameAssemblyStalledIssuePayload` |
 | `pixelated-video` | `normalizedQp` stayed at or above `threshold` for `durationInMs` of stats time | It falls below `recoveryThreshold`, the quantizer stops being reported, or the track pauses | `'pixelated-video'` | `PixelatedVideoIssuePayload` |

-Most per-detector payload types are exported from the package root; the five newest are not yet re-exported individually (`TransportDelayIssuePayload`, `TransportLossIssuePayload`, `PixelatedVideoIssuePayload`, `ChoppyVideoIssuePayload`, `FrameAssemblyStalledIssuePayload`), so reach them through the `ClientMonitorIssue` union below, which does narrow to all of them.
+Every per-detector payload type is exported from the package root, and the `ClientMonitorIssue` union below narrows to all of them, so either route works.
 The resolved-side payload is always the raise-time payload plus `durationInMs` (and, for some, refreshed metrics).

 ## Type-safe handling: the `ClientMonitorIssue` discriminated union